 Each year, Jeff Bezos writes an open letter to Amazon’s shareholders.
-Over the last 2 decades, these letters have become an unparalleled source of insight into how the world’s richest man thinks about efficiency, online customer experience, retention, managing through crises, and more.
+Over the last 2 decades, these letters have become an unparalleled source of insight into how one of the world’s richest men thinks about efficiency, online customer experience, retention, managing through crises, and more.

 Amazon is a hugely successful, precedent-breaking company.
 The online bookseller didn’t turn a profit for 6 years — today, it’s the second publicly traded company ever to hit a $1T market cap.

 Bezos broke all the rules when he built Amazon.
 In doing so, he carved out a unique way of looking at the world, at companies, and at tech in general.
-And nowhere is Bezos’ philosophy of business, technology, and leadership better articulated than in his annual shareholder letters, which he has written every year since the company’s IPO in 1997.
+And nowhere is Bezos’ philosophy of business, technology, and leadership better articulated than in his annual shareholder letters, which he has written every year since the company’s initial public offering in 1997.

 To read Bezos’ shareholder letters is to get a crash course in running a high-growth internet business from someone who mastered it before any of the playbooks were written.

-Below, we analyze the letters and unpack the most important wisdom in each.
-We also include an appendix linking to each letter at the bottom of the post.
+In this report, we analyze the letters and unpack the most important wisdom in each.
+We also include an appendix linking to each letter.

-- 2020: Company culture can be both employee-centric and customer-centric
+- 2020 (final letter): Company culture can be both employee-centric and customer-centric

 - 2019: In times of crisis, be aggressive and agile